p9romain/lua-interp/README.md

     make test TEST=tests/01_print.lua
 ```

-To show the syntax tree corresponding to a mini-Lua program `prog.lua` after parsing by the OCaml parser (the AST in Rust should be equivalent), move to the `ocaml` directory then run:
+To show the syntax tree corresponding to a mini-Lua program `prog.lua` after parsing by the OCaml parser (the AST in Rust should be equivalent):

 ```
-    dune exec --display=quiet showast/showast.exe -- prog.lua
+    make ast PROG=prog.lua
 ```

 The *lua reference interpreter* source is in the `lua` directory.
 It can be built by typing `make refinterp`, and run using: